Are you ready to discover your college program?

-3 Reasons the Government Shouldn’t Be Run Like a Business
+3 Reasons Why Government Shouldn’t Be Run Like a Business

 The difference between running a business and running a city boils down to this: Try closing a local, little used fire station to save a few bucks.
 Outraged neighbors of all political stripes would storm the city council in protest.